Social Media

 Montessori for Children

-Montessori purists consider this preschool the only “true” school for Montessori in Singapore.
+Montessori purists consider this preschool one of the only true schools for Montessori in Singapore.
 Teachers at Montessori for Children are AMI-trained, classes adhere to the mixed-age structure, and classrooms feature the traditional “prepared environment” with classic Montessori materials.
 There’s also strong Mandarin immersion in all classes.

 Montessori Place of Learning